BUILDING A COMMUNITY OF LEADERSHIP

 Hate speech is commonly defined as:

-“Expressions of hatred toward someone on account of that person’s colour, race, disability, nationality (including citizenship), ethnic or national origin, religion, or LGBT+ status, or other equality strands.”
+“Expressions of hatred toward someone on account of that person’s colour, race, disability, nationality (including citizenship), ethnic or national origin, religion, or LGBTQ+ status, or other equality strands.”

 If we become aware of a participant committing hate speech outside of the workshops for example, on social media or while giving a public speech we reserve the right to stop them from taking part in ANNISAA’s programme.